2 min read

 Dogs are prone to charging into the garden, destroying flowerbeds and if you’re growing flowers or veg that you want to protect, it’s advisable to install sturdy borders to protect your beds.

-Most dogs will avoid grazing on plants, but some do, especially puppies.
+Most dogs will avoid grazing on plants, but some do especially puppies.
 Learn what kinds of plants are in your garden and which ones could be poisonous to pets.
-You can than quickly remove anything that could be potentially harmful to your dog.
+You can then quickly remove anything that could be potentially harmful to your dog.